 Yes, OpenPhone does cost money, but it also provides various pricing plans to suit the needs of different businesses or individuals.
 OpenPhone offers a range of features tailored to enhance customer communications through an advanced phone system.
 This includes unlimited calls to specific countries, the ability to add unlimited users, and support for mobile devices, making it easy to manage your business communications effectively from anywhere.

-OpenPhone provides a free trial of seven days before requiring you to choose one of its pricing plans.
+OpenPhone offers a free seven-day trial before requiring you to select one of its pricing plans.
 This trial period allows users to experience how OpenPhone works with its full suite of features.

 OpenPhone works by transmitting voice and multimedia content over the internet, which is called VoIP, rather than relying on traditional telephony networks.
 This approach enables a more flexible and scalable phone system that’s well-suited for modern businesses, allowing them to operate on softphones and ensuring that team members can communicate effectively, regardless of their location.

 OpenPhone operates as a VoIP (Voice over Internet Protocol) service, leveraging internet connectivity to facilitate customer communications.
-This means that instead of relying on traditional telephony networks, OpenPhone works by transmitting voice and multimedia content over the internet.
+This means that instead of relying on traditional telephony networks, OpenPhone transmits voice and multimedia content over the internet.

 OpenPhone’s prices per minute for international calls and messages vary by country.
-As of this writing, the lowest price per minute is $0.02 USD, which applies to several countries including Algeria, Cambodia, and Georgia, and the highest price per minute is $3.45 USD, which applies to the Falkland Islands (Malvinas).
+As of this writing, the lowest cost per minute is $0.02, which applies to several countries, including Algeria, Cambodia, and Georgia.
+The highest price per minute is $3.45, which applies to the Falkland Islands (Malvinas).